 Chocolate Leaves are beautiful chocolate decorations that look just like delicate leaves.
 They are a beautiful cake or cupcake decoration, and are a great accompaniment to chocolate roses, or on top of a buche de noel.
 Chocolate Leaves can be made in a variety of colors and flavors of chocolate.

-Lemon leaves are traditionally used, but you can substitute other leaves.
-Just make sure that they are pesticide-free and well-washed and dried.
-It helps to choose leaves with a pronounced pattern of veins, so the design will more easily transfer to the chocolate.
+You can use a variety of leaves to make chocolate leaves.
+Just make sure that they are pesticide-free, and have been well-washed and dried.
+It helps to choose leaves with a pronounced pattern of veins on the back, so the design will more easily transfer to the chocolate.

-1. Prepare a baking sheet by lining it with waxed paper, and lay the washed and dried leaves on the baking sheet, face up.
+1. Prepare a baking sheet by lining it with waxed paper or parchment paper..

-2. If you are using real chocolate, temper the chocolate by following these instructions.
-If you are using candy coating, microwave it until it is melted, stirring after every 45 seconds to prevent overheating.
+2. Place the candy coating in a microwave-safe bowl and microwave it until melted, stirring after every 30 seconds to prevent overheating.

-7. Allow the leaves to dry completely at room temperature or in the refrigerator.
-Carefully peel the leaves from the chocolate, trying not to handle the leaves too much to prevent your body heat from melting the chocolate.
-Once the leaves have been removed, the chocolate leaves can be used immediately, decorated with luster dust, or stored in an airtight container in the refrigerator.
+6. When the chocolate is fully set, remove the tray from the refrigerator.
+Carefully peel the leaves back from the chocolate, trying not to handle the leaves too much to prevent your body heat from melting the chocolate.

 7. If you'd like to give your leaves a metallic shine, use luster dust to decorate them when they're finished.
 Dip a clean, dry paintbrush in luster dust, and brush a thin layer of dust along the edges.
 For a more dramatic look, brush a layer of dust over the entire leaf.